 Coast Dairies State Park

-Latest NewsPresident Obama has designated the Bureau of Land Management (BLM) land on the inland side of the highway adjacent to the coastal State Park as a Cotoni-Coast Dairies National Monument.
+Latest NewsThe Bureau of Land Management (BLM) land on the inland side of the highway adjacent to the coastal State Park is now Cotoni-Coast Dairies National Monument.

 Coast Dairies is a series of undeveloped “pocket beaches” on Santa Cruz County’s rugged North Coast.
 The beaches, which can be challenging to access, are tied together by the California Coastal Trail, which runs along the top of the bluff.
 The beaches are: Sharktooth, Bonny Doon, Yellow Bank, Laguna Creek and Panther.